 - M24643 describes low smoke zero halogen shipboard cables.
 These produce little smoke and no toxic byproducts if in contact with flame.
 As a result, these cables are recommended for heavily-manned ships.
 Unlike M24640, this is not a lightweight cable.

-- M17 coax cables are coaxial cables which emit high radio frequencies, and may be used in shipboard applications.
+- M17 coax cables are coaxial cables that emit high radio frequencies and may be used in shipboard applications.
 They are available in low smoke, low toxicity constructions that share similar fire safety characteristics with the M24643.
 M17 coax cables are also known for their flexibility and abrasion resistance.

 - Mil-C-915E cables are for general shipboard use and may be applied where low smoke characteristics are not required.
 It is less expensive than low smoke cable alternatives, but it also does not provide the fire safety features present in the other cables.